navidbahadoran/flask-mailroom/README.md

 6. Publish my work to Heroku.

 7. For all forms I used falsk form to create them which is more powerful than html form.

+8. Add logout

+9. When user logged in the signup form should not be shown

+10. The create form to add donation just show up when the user logged in

+11. Logged in user's username has been shwoing up in the up right corner

 The application is running on port 5000. open your browser and then open your browser to (http://localhost:5000)